FelipoDRS/GLOW_MPC/README.md

 Process model is well_disturbance.m
 MPC model is MPC_model.m

-*_der files only separate the variables
+*_der files only separate the derivatives

-monitor files add noise and separate measuremnts available at the top of the well
+monitor files add noise and separate measuremnets available at the top of the well

 MPC objective function is MPC_obj.m

 Run first NN_script_MPC.m and later MPC_test_script.m.
-The first fits the neural network and the second tests the MPC Data_genCOQ897 generates the data for parameter estimation Data_genCOQ897 gera os dados da estimação de parâmetros
+The first fits the neural network and the second tests the MPC

+Data_genCOQ897 generates the data for parameter estimation

-fminsearch3.m is a modification of fminseach found in MatLab´s optimization toolbox Just replace it for fminsearch and the code will run
+fminsearch3.m is a modification of fminseach found in MatLab´s optimization toolbox

+Just replace it for fminsearch and the code will run

 O modelo do processo é o well_disturbance.m